nickkeepfer/GitWorkshop/03-Branching-and-Merging/exercises/exercise-4.md

 	def calculate_cube(number):
 	    return number ** 3
 	```
-	All thats left to do is save your changes and close the editor.
+	All that's left to do is save your changes and close the editor.

 6. **Finalize the Merge**: After resolving the conflict in the file, stage the file and commit the merge: